 - The sun in New Zealand is particularly damaging due to the reduced ozone; thus, good sunscreen, lightweight, long-sleeved shirts

 anda hat are essential for your protection.

 - Weather can vary greatly in New Zealand.
-November is spring and can be quite cold, December and January are the height of summer and March is fall, which can be chilly.
+October is spring and can be quite cold, December and January and February are the height of summer and March is fall so it can be chilly.

 - Lightweight, breathable waterproof rain jacket and rain pants